lxgonzalez/client-service/client-email-service/README.md

-# 📧 **Client Email Verification Microservice**
+# 📧 **Find Client By Email Microservice**

-The **Client Email Verification Service** is a Spring Boot microservice designed to check if a client is registered in the system by their email address.
+The **Find client by email** is a Spring Boot microservice designed to check if a client is registered in the system by their email address.
 It provides a RESTful API endpoint to fetch client details or return an error if the client does not exist.

 ---